Your shopping cart is empty!

 Importer must be registered and certified organic…

-The application form must be filled out by the EU approved certifier of the product in China, and then submitted to Department for Environment, in the UK that issues the licence.
+The application form must be filled out by the EU approved certifier of the product in India, and then submitted to Department for Environment, in the UK that issues the licence.

 It's only after all this has been done that the product can now at last be labelled as organic, with the Soil Association logo and/ or the green EU organic logo.